Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

+There exist various strategies to address the memory bottleneck.
+One option is to apply approximations, e.g., the generalized Kadanoff-Baym ansatz \cite{Lipavsky1986,Hermanns2012,Kalvova2019,Tuovinen2020,Murakami2020,Schlunzen2020,Joost2020,Karlsson2021,Pavlyukh2022a,Pavlyukh2022b,Pavlyukh2022c,Tuovinen2023,Pavlyukh2024} or quantum kinetic equations \cite{Kremp1997,Stark2013,Wais2018,Queisser2019,Picano2021}, whose validity is often difficult to assess.
+An alternative approach is the memory-time truncation of the self-energy \cite{Schueler2018,Stahl2022}, which involves a control parameter (the cutoff time).
+The corresponding efficiency gains are however problem-specific, and the approach was successful mainly in the simulation of insulators.
+The full two-time information can be retained if one uses nonequidistant time discretizations \cite{Zwolak2008} with adaptive time stepping \cite{Meirinhos2022,Blommel2024}, but the drawback is a growing complexity of the implementation.

-A recent idea to overcome the memory bottleneck without approximations is to compress the nonequilibrium Green's functions \cite{Kaye2021}.
+A recent idea that avoids the above disadvantages is to compress the nonequilibrium Green's functions \cite{Kaye2021}.
 A low-memory format of particular promise is the quantics-tensor-train (QTT) representation \cite{Shinaoka2023}.
-This approach employs a binary encoding to map the functions onto tensor trains.
-Previous studies showed that the bond dimensions needed to accurately reproduce two-time Green's functions are moderate \cite{Shinaoka2023,Murray2024}, so that the QTT representation combines high compression ratios with an exponentially fine resolution of the variables.
-The latter property can however only be exploited if the simulations (including the input generation) are performed entirely with compressed functions.
+This approach employs a binary encoding to map the functions onto tensor trains, thus representing a grid with exponentially fine spacing, $e^{-R}$, by a linear number, $R$, of three-way tensors.
+Furthermore, the QTT format offers the unique possibility of compressing not only the time but also the momentum or orbital information.
+Previous studies showed that the bond dimension needed to accurately represent the full two-time information is moderate \cite{Shinaoka2023}, resulting in high compression ratios, and that small-scale nonequilibrium calculations are feasible \cite{Murray2024}.
+However, these proof-of-concept demonstrations were not only inefficient, reaching times of only a few inverse hoppings, but also not fully implemented with QTTs (relying on the matrix storage format in the input preparation), which compromised the quantics' potential for exponentially fine resolution.

-Here, we demonstrate nonequilibrium $GW$ calculations based on QTTs for the Hubbard model on the square lattice.
-Quenched and electric-field driven systems are simulated up to $t_\mathrm{max}=250$ inverse hopping times on a grid of $64\times 64$ $\mathbf{k}$-points, which is not achievable with a conventional implementation.
+Here, we develop the QTT-NEGF method into an efficient and self-contained framework and demonstrate large-scale self-consistent diagrammatic nonequilibrium simulations of the square-lattice Hubbard and Holstein models based on the widely-used $GW$ and Migdal approximations.
+Quenched and electric-field-driven systems are simulated up to $t_\mathrm{max}=250$ inverse hopping times on a grid of $64\times 64$ $\mathbf{k}$-points, not achievable with a conventional implementation.
 Furthermore, we show that in physically relevant scenarios the bond dimension only weakly depends on $t_\mathrm{max}$ and lattice size.
+These results will inspire the application of QTTs not only to NEGFs but to generic memory-demanding integral or integro-differential problems.